-I decided to make the transition from the corporate communications world to the field of social work.
+I decided to make the transition from corporate communications to the field of social work.
 More specifically, I returned to graduate school to earn my MSW in clinical social work.

-Little was I prepared for the depth, breadth, and scope of my role and how working with vulnerable populations could so fundamentally impact me.
+It turns out that I was ill-prepared for the depth, breadth, and scope of my role, and how working with vulnerable populations could so fundamentally impact me.